Knut Långe

 Knut Långe ("the Tall"), also known as Canute II, was King of Sweden from 1229 until his death in 1234.
 He was the father of Holmger Knutsson, a later pretender for the Swedish throne.
-Both father and son were members of the House of Folkung.
+Both father and son were members of the House of Bjälbo.
 He is often identified with Knut Holmgersson, a relative of King Erik Eriksson.

 Family

 Not much is certain about his background.
 An unreliable, late fourteenth century source calls him "Knut Joansson", but the dominating theory is that he was identical with "Knut Holmgersson" who was a member of King Erik Eriksson's council and was a relative to the king, and that his father was the man Holmger who was called a "nepos" of King Knut Eriksson.
 This theory is supported by the fact that one of Knut's sons was named Holmger.
 Nepos usually meant nephew, but could be used for other younger relatives.
 If these identifications are correct, Knut would be the great-grandson of Saint Erik.
 A few historians have instead suggested that the late source might be correct and that Knut's father was Jon Jarl.